Kenneth Dunkin: State representative

 Dunkin served as a State Lawmaker for over 15 years and was a member of the Illinois House of Representatives.
 He was becoming a ranking member with influence and did not side with the Madigan allyship that many Democrats found shelter under.
-Because of that, he encountered several times where he had to stand in his own position when many others disagreed.
+Because of that, several times he had to stand up for his own position when many others disagreed.

 In 2013, Representative Dunkin voted "yea" to a plan that amended state employee pension plans by drastically reducing the constitutionally protected benefits of Illinois state employees in retirement.
 The Illinois Supreme Court ultimately found these legislative changes to be unconstitutional.
-Dunkin most recently "no-showed" (did not vote) on an important vote in the House.
+Dunkin later "no-showed" (did not vote) on an important vote in the House.
 House Democrats were attempting of override a veto by Governor Bruce Rauner on SB 1229.
 SB 1229 which would have empowered an arbitrator to decide negotiation disputes between public sector unions and the governor.
 Its implementation would have impeded the Governor's ability to force a "lock-out" of state workers during contract negotiations and also prevented the union from striking.
 As reported by the Chicago Sun-times, Dunkin, responding over text, played coy initially when a Sun-Times reporter asked him about his absence:

 "Why, what's going on??"
 Dunkin responded.
 He then said: "I'm out of town as I informed the Speaker et al last week.
 Period."